 The Office of the United Nations High Commissioner for Refugees’ (UNHCR) primary purpose is to safeguard the rights and well-being of refugees.
-In its efforts to achieve this objective, the Office strives to ensure that everyone can exercise the right to seek asylum and find safe refuge in another State, and to return home voluntarily.
-By assisting refugees to return to their own country or to settle permanently in another country, UNHCR also seeks lasting solutions to their plight.
+In its efforts to achieve this objective, the Office strives to ensure that everyone can exercise the right to seek asylum and find safe refuge in State other than their own.
+By assisting refugees to return to their own country when they are ready to do so or to settle permanently in another country, UNHCR also seeks lasting solutions to their plight.
+UNHCR’s work is entirely humanitarian and non-political.

 UNHCR’s Executive Committee and the UN General Assembly have authorized involvement with other groups.
 These include former refugees who have returned to their homeland, internally displaced people, and people who are stateless or whose nationality is disputed.